 The Elysium Resort & Spa is a full-service hotel that caters to an upscale international clientele.
 Located on the beach near Kallithea Springs, this hotel has a gorgeous pool with plenty of space to lounge.
 The hotel also has multiple restaurants, bars and shops to satisfy all appetites and needs.

 We stayed in a junior suite during our stay at the five-star hotel.
 We highly recommend this room level both for its comfortable decor and view.
 As a bonus, this suite provides access to the hotel’s Elite Club and exclusive roof-top breakfast.

 Click here to research rates for Elysium Resort and Spa.

 Rodos Palladium is a family-friendly deluxe hotel just a short walk from the Elysium Resort & Spa.
 Visitors can expect excellent service at this hotel as well as one of the biggest breakfast buffets we’ve ever experienced.
 During the day, guests choose between the hotel’s sandy beach or a lagoon-style pool.

 We stayed in a junior suite during our day.
 We especially enjoyed the suite’s comfortable bed and epic balcony view.

 Click here to research rates for Rodos Palladium.

 If you want access to a kitchen in Rhodes, click here to find an Airbnb apartment.

 Rhodes Rental Car

 You’ll need a car to get around Rhodes if you want to dine in villages like Apollona and Lindos.
-We rented a car from Rodos Cars during rrour visit.
-We were able to pick the car up at our hotel and return it at the airport with minimal muss or fuss.
+We rented a car from Rodos Cars during your visit.
+We were able to pick the car up at our hotel and return it to the airport with minimal muss or fuss.